elithracing/yamsLog/tablet-client/ReadMe.txt

 Step 3: Setup workspace
 -------------------------

-Start eclipse and set up worspace to "SDK-workspaces/eclipse-android-SDK"
+Start eclipse and set up workspace to for example "SDK-workspaces/eclipse-android-SDK".
+Note that  you could choose anywhere you wnt, but I'd rather keep everything for one project in the same place.

 Step 4: Update Android SDK and Eclipse plugin